Purpureum Grandiflorum Rhododendron

 Captivating large purple blooms with dark purple blotches adorn this stately variety in mid spring; an accent or border shrub that will definitely stand out; absolutely must have well-drained, highly acidic and organic soil

 Purpureum Grandiflorum Rhododendron is covered in stunning clusters of lightly-scented purple trumpet-shaped flowers with a deep purple blotch at the ends of the branches in mid spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Purpureum Grandiflorum Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.